Quick Answer

 Use the richer note in lighting, frames, bowls, or one stronger furniture detail.

-What Usually Goes Wrong With Money Color
+What Goes Wrong With Money Color

 The symbol should not outrun the room